Do I Need A Habitat Permit?

 Is your project/activity located within a legislatively designated Special Area (state game refuge, critical habitat area, or wildlife sanctuary?

-- You can find out more about where Special Areas are located on our Special Areas Information and Maps page or by contacting your local Division of Habitat office.
+- You can find out more about where Special Areas are located on our Special Areas Information and Maps page or by contacting your local Habitat Section office.

 - Most recreational activities such as hunting, fishing, and wildlife viewing do not require a permit, but many other activities that may impact fish, wildlife, habitats, or public uses may require a Special Area Permit.